French destroyer Panthère: Construction and career

 Panthère, named after the eponymous feline, was ordered on 26 February 1923 from Arsenal de Lorient.
 She was laid down on 23 December 1923, once the slipway was vacated by her sister ship Jaguar.
 Launched on 27 October 1924, commissioned on 1 November 1926, completed on 4 January 1927 and entered service a month later.
 Completion was delayed by problems with her propulsion machinery and late deliveries by sub-contractors.
 The ship was assigned to the 1st Large Destroyer Division (1ère division de contre-torpeilleurs) (DCT) of the Mediterranean Squadron (renamed 5th Light Division (Division légère) (DL) of the First Squadron (1ère Escadre) on 1 February 1927) based at Toulon upon completion, together with her sisters Jaguar and Chacal.
-On 27 April 1927, Panthère participated in a naval review by Gaston Doumergue, President of France, off Marseilles.
+On 27 April 1927, Panthère participated in a naval review by Gaston Doumergue, President of France, off Marseille.
 The ship was also present when he next reviewed the fleet on 3 July 1928 off Le Havre.
 On 9 October 1928, Panthère got underway from Toulon with Chacal and Tigre to search for the missing submarine Ondine.

 Together with Guépard, Panthère escorted the light cruisers Lamotte-Picquet and Primauguet to the French West Indies between 17 January and 30 April 1930.
 Two months later, the ship participated in the naval review at Algiers on 10 May 1930 commemorating the centenary of the first French landing in Algeria on 13 June 1830.
 The four depth charge throwers were removed in 1932 and the ship was assigned to the 9th DL of the Torpedo Training School (Ecole d'application du lancement à la mer) at Toulon on 1 October 1932.
 About two years later, the 75-millimeter guns were replaced by four twin mounts for 13.2 mm anti-aircraft machineguns.